Perspective | For the nation, 9/11 brought devastation. For the D.C. area, it was the start of 13 months of terror.

 Between Oct.
 1 and Oct.
 16, the FBI responded to more than 2,300 incidents involving suspected anthrax or other dangerous substances, according to a statement released at the time.
 The FBI also dedicated agents to the Amerithrax Task Force, which conducted thousands of interviews and executed dozens of search warrants across six continents.

 Lapp was not part of that task force.
 He was working on a different high-stakes case.
-When the first Anthrax-filled letter was sent, he and a fellow agent were days away from arresting Ana Montes, whom the Washington Post would later describe as “the most important spy you’ve never heard of.”
+When the first anthrax-filled letter was sent, he and a fellow agent were days away from arresting Ana Montes, whom The Washington Post would later describe as “the most important spy you’ve never heard of.”

 While working as a U.S. intelligence analyst, Montes had spied for Cuba for 17 years.
 That there wasn’t much news coverage of her arrest shows just how many big stories were breaking at once.
 Lapp recalls sitting in bed, holding his infant son on a Sunday, and seeing CNN’s chyron announce the arrest.
 Then it went away, and didn’t appear again.

 For a while, it seemed that the region could exhale, but then came the bullets.
 A sniper was shooting people in Maryland, Virginia and D.C., randomly.
 At night.
 During the day.
 At gas stations.
 In front of a Home Depot.
 The victims were Black and White and Latino.
-They were kids who barely started their lives and older people who weren’t yet ready to surrender theirs.
+They were young people who had barely started their lives and older folks who weren’t yet ready to surrender theirs.

 Schools canceled recess and after-school activities.
 Gas stations put their pumps under tarps to shield their customers.

-Note: Correction: A previous version of this article misstated the date of the third anthrax letter.
-It was sent on Oct.
-9. The article has been corrected.